fjvallarino/monomer/docs/design-decisions.md

 similar to how the model's fields are associated to widgets.

 The advantage is that this makes the library more functionally pure.
-It also simplify the internals and improve performance, since the merge process can be removed.
+It also simplifies the internals and may improve performance, since the merge process could be simplified.

 The disadvantage is that it requires more boilerplate from part of the user, since fields for each of the widget's state need to be added to a global state